 Forces for change Summary Key forces for change Slow coastal erosion of rocky cliffs.
 Sediment drift limited.
 The shoreline management plan generally states 'do nothing' but to 'hold the line' locally at Lydstep Haven.
-Special Qualities Natural processes/ climate change Visitor pressure Marine use- commercial and fishing Offshore energy or minerals Development pressure Land management changes use Caravan development with associated facilities at Coastal Salandour Natural change Visito Marin and fi Offsh. miner Devel Land WOD use Lydstep Haven have increased over recent years.
-Coastal Splendour Intensive recreational use at Islands Diversity of Landscape Lydstep Haven including motor based marine recreation.
-Remoteness, Tranquillity and Wilderness -ape Visitor pressure at Skrinkle Diverse Geology Haven and Lydstep Point including wear at car park areas and the nearby accesses to the beach or cliffs and Coast Path.
-Richness of Habitats and Biodiversity Rich Archaeology Distinctive Settlement Character Use of the Coast Path including trampling of cliff Cultural Heritage top on limestone grassland.
-Accessing the Park Apparent wear on cliffs Space to Breathe through climbing (Lydstep Point).
-Change occurring in the area affecting the selected special quality g the Change from pastoral to arable farming is leading to intensification with potential effects on character, pattern and nature conservation.
-Key sensitivities Factors that contribute to sensitivity Factors that detract from sensitivity Mainly rural south facing natural mainland coast with limestone cliffs with semi-natural grassland and pastoral coastal edge.
+Special Qualities Natural processes/ climate change Visitor pressure Marine use- commercial and fishing Offshore energy or minerals Development pressure Land management changes use Caravan development with associated facilities at Lydstep Haven have increased over recent years.
+Natural change Visito Marir and f Offsh mine Deve Land MOD use Coastal Splendour Islands Intensive recreational use at Diversity of Landscar ne Lydstep Haven including motor based marine recreation.
+Remoteness, Tranquillity and Wilderness Visitor pressure at Skrinkle Haven and Lydstep Point including wear at car park areas and the nearby accesses to the beach or Diverse Geology Richness of Habitats and Biodiversity Rich Archaeology cliffs and Coast Path.
+Distinctive Settlement Character Use of the Coast Path including trampling of cliff top on limestone grassland.
+Cultural Heritage Accessing the Park Apparent wear on cliffs through climbing (Lydstep Point).
+Space to Breathe Кеу Change occurring in the area affecting the selected special quality Change from pastoral to arable farming is leading to intensification with potential effects on character, pattern and nature conservation.
+Existing and future licences/leases for floating wave energy and offshore wind respectively in offshore areas could change the character of the area.
+Key factors to be taken into account when as sessi ing sen sitivit y to ch nange Factors contributing to potentially higher susceptibility and value Factors of and value contributing to potentially lower susceptibility ue Mainly rural south facing natural mainland coast with limestone cliffs with semi-natural grassland and pastoral coastal edge.
 Presence of Lydstep Haven with associated large organised caravan park and facilities.
 Presence of jet skis and water skiers reducing Lydstep Point with dramatic vertically bedded cliffs and limestone grassland. tranquillity.
-Presence of Penally military training to the east.
+Presence of Penally military training to the Remote, tranquil and isolated coast of Caldey Island with St Margarets Island and its east.

+deserted settlement.
 A4319 and railway reducing tranquillity.
-Remote, tranquil and isolated coast of Caldey Island with St Margarets Island and its deserted settlement.
 Wide unspoilt views out to sea including to Lundy Island and North Devon Coast, and along the coast including to and from Caldey Island.
-Views from Pembrokeshire coastal path and to and from Caldey Island.
+Coast Path as a receptor.
+Biodiversity, historic and landscape designations.